sermon: Leadership and the Covenants (Part Three)

 Given 21-Nov-15; Sermon #1296; 72 minutes

-John Ritenbaugh, warning us not to complain about our lack of talents or spiritual gifts, assures us that, if we were called because of our talents, we would be able to brag.
-However, we were called solely for the purpose of fulfilling what God has in mind for us.
+We should not complain about our lack of talents or spiritual gifts; if we were called because of our talents, we would be able to brag.
+We were called solely for the purpose of fulfilling what God has in mind for us.
 To that end, God has given diverse gifts to all He has called, intending that we produce abundant spiritual fruit, glorifying God.
-As Adam did not create himself, we, called as first-fruits of a spiritual creation, have not and are not creating ourselves either.
-We are being trained to become leaders, but before we can lead, we must be able to carry out responsibilities, conforming to God's leadership, carefully meeting the demands of His covenants (solemn agreements between God and man).
+As Adam did not create himself, we are not creating ourselves either.
+We are being trained to become leaders, but before we can lead, we must be able to carry out responsibilities, conforming to God's leadership, carefully meeting the demands of His covenants.
 Covenants, contracts, and compacts are all designed to draw individuals together, unifying them in agreement to establish a purpose.
 Of the 70 billion people who have lived on the earth, only a meager fraction have entered into a covenant, the legal foundation for any relationship with God.
 Keeping any of the covenants involves faith in the Creator, the one who gives life and breath to each living being.
 All human beings have been given a basic understanding of right and wrong, having been imbued with a conscience (Romans 2:14), but the converted are presently more involved with God, and are expected to conform to a higher standard.
 In order to become a leader, one must be a good follower, pursuing with a high level of energy, appropriating the character of God.
 The covenants provide overviews of what we must follow, giving broad principles rather than specific details.
 The Sovereign God spells out the terms and the penalties, demonstrating patience and long-suffering as we slowly learn the rudiments.
 The first covenant recorded in Scripture, the Edenic Covenant, establishes the Sabbath, the solemn marriage relationship, an

 I am going to ask you to turn to Romans 9.
 The reason that I am asking you to turn there is because of something that we occasionally get questioned on, or we hear complaints about, or we feel people are feeling sorry for themselves.
 I am not saying this a terrible thing at all, but they question why God would ever call them because they do not feel as though they are showing any qualities that would allow them to fit into what they think that they should be able to do.